Filimon4/AGF-Modules/README.md

 # AGF-Modules
-Hi, i just wanna create scripts of all modules(Server/Client) in [AeroGameFramework](https://github.com/Sleitnick/AeroGameFramework) for me to remember it.
-I just decided to publish it on github with hope that it can help any one else.
-Maybe in one day i decide to make the same with [Knit](https://github.com/Sleitnick/Knit).\
+i just wanna learn modules(Server/Clientsd/Shared) in [AeroGameFramework](https://github.com/Sleitnick/AeroGameFramework) that intersting for me, and also i wanna remember it.
+I decided to publish it on github, bcs documentation doesn't cover all functions/methods of modules.
+Maydy it help any one else.

-For now it's not finish product.
+For now it's not finish.
 In the repository there is some examples.

 Modules:
 1. Server